enasequence/read_docs/prog_07.rst

 Above, the `refname` refers to the submitter provided name (alias) of the experiment.

-If the experiment is being created in the same submission as the run then the `accession` attribute can't be used as an experiment accession has not been assigned yet.
+If the run is submitted at the same time as the experiment then the `accession` attribute can't be used to refer to the experiment as the experiment accession has not been assigned yet.
 Had the experiment been submitted previously then the `accession` attribute could have been used.

-When referring to experiments in other submission accounts the `accession` attribute must be used as names can be ambiguous between submitters.
+When referring to experiments in other submission accounts, for example in a collaborators account, the `accession` attribute must be used.
+Names can be ambiguous between submission accounts as many other submitted objects could share the same name.

-The same principle with `refname` and `accession` attributes applies to all references between objects including experiment references to studies and samples.
+These principles with `refname` and `accession` attributes applies to all references between objects including experiment references to studies and samples.

 An experiment points to the study it is part of using the `<STUDY_REF>` element and to the sample which has provided the source material using the `<SAMPLE_DESCRIPTOR>` element.
 In both cases, either an accession or a name can be used in the reference.
+If you are using the `accession` attribute you can use both ERP amd PRJ accessions when referring to studies and both ERS and SAM accessions when referring to samples.

 Metadata standards
 ==================